John finds a job, negotiates money and visa crises, and makes new and old friends to help ease the transition to his new life. …

 I was placed at the Pham Dinh Ho center in District 6, just beyond Cho’lòn (District 5, Chinatown) and a few steps from its Binh Tay market.
 I was told that my starting date would be December 27, just after Christmas, and I would sign my contract (and begin to draw a paycheck) on that same morning.
 But there was a catch: I had to get a work visa.

 This was confusing, because I had come into Vietnam on a one-year tourist visa.
+(In 2022 and 2023, following the Covid-19 pandemic, the length of a tourist visa was reduced to 30 days.)
 Now I had to surrender that in exchange for a three-month work visa, which would be extended once more to a full year resident’s visa after I started work.
 I couldn’t legally work on a tourist visa.
 I had to have the work visa.

 Watching the money go